KhoiNguyen1506/Chess/README.md

 # Chess
-This is the code for a simple chess game
+I made a chess game out of html, css, and javascript.
+It is exactly the same as a normal chess game.
+I hope you guys enjoy it!!!!